 Almotriptan is not an ordinary pain reliever.
-It will not help with any kind of pain other than migraine headaches. almotriptan is given to people when their headaches are not helped by acetaminophen (Tylenol®), aspirin, or other pain relievers.
+It will not help with any kind of pain other than migraine headaches. almotriptan is usually used in people whose headaches are not helped or relieved by acetaminophen (Tylenol®), aspirin, or other pain relievers.

 almotriptan is available only with your doctor's prescription.